Siva-Havoc/RealTime_ChatApp/README.md

 # RealTime_ChatApp

+###*All the files in frontend repository are from src folder in the react project , so make sure after creating the react app use the code in the front end in the src folder*

 #### Step 1.
 Setting up a NodeJS server
 First, let’s create a new project for our backend/ and frontend/.
 Then we’ll start with setting up our Node JS backend inside.